 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 Leather furniture exudes elegance and class to the living room decor like nothing else.
 It’s a natural and classy fashion statement that lends the interiors an effortless look.
-Not to forget, the intoxicating fragrance and heavenly feel of leather.
+Not to forget, it also has an intoxicating fragrance and a rich feel.
 Perfect to play your favorite console games or Netflix and chill.

-But as with all good things, leather requires proper maintenance.
-Fortunately, leather is quite easy to clean and remove stains from.
-But you need to be wary of what you use on it.
+But like all good things, leather requires proper maintenance.
+Fortunately, leather it’s quite easy to clean it but you need to be wary of what you use on it.

 Reputed leather manufacturers say that many of their clients damage the furniture by using a host of abrasive cleaners from shoe polish to hair-care products.